A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Poultry (all chicken even if organic) has high levels of phthalates.

-Drinking from plastic (phthalate and other endocrine disrupting chemicals).
+Drinking from plastic (phthalate and other endocrine disrupting chemicals) – no plastic bottled drinks.

 Coffee: Who doesn’t love it?
 I sure do, but you may want to consider replacing it while you’re healing.
 Or decreasing it exponentially and just as an occasional treat after the healing process.
-And if you do, always on a full stomach!
+And if you do, always on a full stomach.
+Why?
+It can increase our cortisol and that is the last thing us Ladies need, resulting in a cascade of hormonal shifts.
 Always, always organic!
 Why?
 Conventional coffee beans are largely produced in mass quantities that contain high amounts of mold and mycotoxins and are one of the most heavily sprayed crops with pesticides.
 Side note – some people will feel an improved difference in their arthritis and clearer skin (including eczema) by switching to organic.

-It has been shown that those who avoid caffeine, especially coffee, have made a dramatic shift in how they feel when dealing with endo.
-Did you know that it is recommended that women don’t consume caffeine when pregnant or breastfeeding?
-I understand it can increase miscarriages by almost 75%.
-As it relates to this topic, it can shoot up cortisol, decrease fertility rate, depletes B Vitamins & Magnesium which are crucial for hormonal balance!
+It has been shown that those who avoid caffeine, especially coffee, have made a dramatic shift in how they feel when dealing with endo and other hormone related imbalances (hello perimenopause)!
+As mentioned above, it can shoot up our cortisol, decrease fertility rate, depletes B Vitamins & Magnesium which are crucial for hormonal balance!
 And that is what we are shooting for, “hormone balance” through our cycle.
 Did you know that about 90% of women don’t process caffeine correctly?
-It depends on our CYP1A2 gene.
-Story for a different time.
+It depends on our CYP1A2 gene?
 Too much caffeine can increase the tendency of the breast and ovaries to produce cysts as well.
 Sometimes even breast tenderness is increased by caffeine.
 I’ll talk about a natural coffee alternative used in Traditional Mayan Superfood options.
 Ever heard of Maya Nuts?
 Stay tuned.

 What are some foods that we should focus on for healing?